 Tools to help you optimize a blog post for SEO

 Of course, it would be remiss of me not to include in this list Yoast’s most famous feature – the green bullets!
 When you use the Yoast SEO plugin, you get a Yoast metabox at the bottom of the editing screen on every post, page and archive.
-You can use this feature to optimise your blog posts (and pages and category archives!).
+You can use this feature to optimize your blog posts (and pages and category archives!).

 It’s important to point out that this section does not ‘do’ anything magical.
 It does not tell Google that your blog post should be ranked for a certain keyword, nor does it force you to do anything you don’t want to do.
-It is simply a tool which makes suggestions about how you might want to improve your post to optimise it, so it stands the best chance of ranking for a particular keyword or keyphrase.
+It is simply a tool which makes suggestions about how you might want to improve your post to optimize it, so it stands the best chance of ranking for a particular keyword or keyphrase.

 You should always use your common sense in tandem with this tool and you should never slavishly try to get green bullets at the expense of quality and/or user experience.